Tanami/symta/doc/symta-by-example.md

 Above macro returns a list, which is the actual representation of Symta's code for `(if Cond then Body else No)`, after it gets parsed inside of memory.

-To simplify writing macros macros, there is the `form` macros, used to to generate code without messy escape codes, explicit lists, quotes and manually creating unique variables names:
+To simplify writing macros, there is the `form` macros, used to to generate code without messy escape codes, explicit lists, quotes and manually creating unique variables names:
 ```
 when @Cond Body = form: if Cond then Body else No
 ```